venysssssssssss/AwsOverview/README.md

 ### 15.8.
 S3 Transfer Acceleration

 - **Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
-Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
+Transfer Acceleration takes advantage of Amazon CloudFront's globally distributed edge locations.
 As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.**
 - Increase transfer speed by transferring file to an AWS edge location which will forward the data to the S3 bucket in the target region.

 ### 15.9.
 AWS Global Accelerator